Review: John Winterson Richards

 benevolence and humour, and How To Build Your Own Pyramid: A Practical Guide to

 Organisational Structures for Managers.
 Both are available from Amazon (see

 Published on November 20th, 2019.
-Written by Laurence Marcus for Television Heaven.
+Written by John Winterson Richards for Television Heaven.